elfeffe/laravel-mongodb-log/README.md

 # laravel-mongodb-log
-Mongodb Log-Channel For Laravel Framework
+Mongodb Logging-Channel For Laravel Framework

-This package is developed as a mongodb log-channel for Laravel 5.6 and above.
+This package is developed as a mongodb logging-channel for Laravel 5.6 and above.

 ### Installation